 (This is the second installment of a two-part series analyzing medical marijuana exports from Canada.
 Part I looked at dried cannabis.
-This story has been updated from a previous version.)
+This story has been updated from an earlier version.)

 Exports of medical cannabis oil from Canada had a breakout year in 2017 – and executives say it is just the start for a massive new overseas market.